ICONgroupCWC/chase-and-capture/README.md

-# Multi-Agent Reinforcement Learning for Scalable Communication Network Challenges
+# Adaptation of Multi-Agent Planning During Changes in the Environment

 This repository contains preliminary results for research into scalable and autonomous multi-agent systems to address challenges in communication networks.
 The project uses **Multi-Agent Reinforcement Learning (MARL)** to explore decentralized, adaptive control mechanisms for networks, enabling advanced orchestration, security, and real-time adaptability.
 The experiments documented here serve as an early demonstration of MARL’s potential in dynamic environments.